+How to interpret quantifiers like "most"

+Quantifiers

-Compatible with this situation: Lisa, Joseph, and Benjamin watched Labyrinth.
-Quantifiers Children's preferences for scope (Lidz & Musolino 2002) Children find it easier to interpret scope relations that match the linear order.
-Adults can more easily get the interpretation that does not match the linear (surface) order.
+Children's preferences for scope (Lidz & Musolino 2002)

+Children find it easier to interpret scope relations that match the linear order (isomorphic, surface).
+Adults can more easily get the interpretation that does not match the linear surface order (non-isomorphic, inverse).

 Everyone saw a movie last night.

-Children prefer this interpretion: scope: every >> a ("every has scope over a") For every person p, that person saw a movie m.
-As opposed to this one:
+Children prefer this interpretation (isomorphic):

+scope: every >> a ("every has scope over a")

+For every person p, that person saw a movie m.

+As opposed to this one (non-isomorphic):

+scope: a >> every ("a has scope over every")

+For a movie m, every person saw m.